Evaluations

 Impact Measurement

 As a Social Impact Partner of Future Generation Global (FGG), Live4Life is participating with 13 other organisations in an impact measurement framework until 2026.
 Funding from Future Generation Global in particular has increased our organisational capacity for monitoring and evaluation.
-Combined with ‘Enabling Education’ funds secured from the William Buckland Foundation, expanded activities in this space include a new suite of internal evaluations being piloted in communities in 2024, with the goal to build community capacity for impact measurement in the longer term.
+Combined with ‘Enabling Education’ funds secured from the William Buckland Foundation, expanded activities in this space include a new suite of internal evaluations which were piloted in communities in 2024, with the goal to build community capacity for impact measurement in the longer term.

 Community Impact Data Gathering